 Today, we have been looking at the images from the story ‘Escape from Pompeii’.
 We imagined we were there and used the app ‘Green Screen’ to transport us into the story.
 We had great fun using this app and we felt like real actors!

-We are always very proud of the children when they take what we have delivered and continue their learning at home.
+We are always very proud of the children when they are inspired to continue their learning at home.
 Here are some fantastic examples of children continuing their science investigating at home.

 Chinese New Year

 Wow!
 What a fantastic day celebrating Chinese New Year.
 We all took part in a Chinese workshop where we learnt a Chinese dance and had our own Chinese parade.
-After our workshop, we did a range of activities which included creating a book mark, a picture of the rooster, we retold the Chinese New Year story, practised our fine motor skills using chopsticks and did some research on the iPads and created a leaflet/ newspaper report.
+After our workshop, we did a range of activities which included creating a book mark, a picture of a rooster, we retold the Chinese New Year story, practised our fine motor skills using chopsticks and did some research on the iPads to create a leaflet/ newspaper report.